Superalgos/Superalgos/README.md

 Pretty much like with every other element in the hierarchy, you may back up your definitions using the back up button on the definition's menu.

-Definitions is the top-level element in the hierarchy, with three children elements: Trading System, Personal Data and Network.
+A definition is the top-level element in the hierarchy, with three children elements: Trading System, Personal Data and Network.
 We will briefly discuss the *trading system* and leave the other two for later.

 ### Trading System